MadiFrontend/specialized-English-words-for-programmer/README.md

 - wireframe: a skeletal three-dimensional model in which only lines and vertices are represented. an image or set of images which displays the functional elements of a website or page, typically used for planning a site's structure and functionality. | وایرفریم

+- Prototype: A prototype in software development is a simulation of how a real product will work and feel.
+It's used for design feedback and user testing.
+Purposefully broad in definition, they can come in all levels of sophistication– from an idea sketched on the back of a napkin to a clickable prototype that mimics real software. | نمونه اولیه